-The administration and faculty of Goodwin University recognize the importance of academic freedom to the fulfillment of the institutional mission.
+The administration and faculty of University of Bridgeport recognize the importance of academic freedom to the fulfillment of the institutional mission.
 Instructors are entitled to freedom in the classroom in discussing subjects relevant to the courses they are teaching.

 As faculty members, you should remember that the public may judge your profession and institution by your statements.
-Therefore, be careful to exercise appropriate restraint and show respect for the opinion of others, and you should make it clear that you are not speaking for Goodwin University whenever you make public statements.
+Therefore, besides be careful to exercise appropriate restraint and show respect for the opinion of others, and make it clear that you are not speaking for University of Bridgeport whenever you make public statements.